What is Lake Art? Prints, Canvas Wall Art & Freshwater Style

 What does lake art mean?

-Lake art means artwork inspired by lakes, freshwater shorelines, reflected light, coves, wildlife, docks, cabins, lake houses, and life near the water.
+Lake art means artwork inspired by lakes, freshwater banks, reflected color, coves, wildlife, docks, cabins, lake houses, and life near the water.
 It can be realistic, painterly, atmospheric, wildlife-focused, room-focused, or place-specific.

 Is lake art only for lake houses?